johndoehack/camsnap/README.md

 # About camera snapshot

-    INFO: Camera Snapshot (CamSnap) is an OSINT analysis and research tool, which is used to remotely take camera snapshots in real-time using generated malicious link.
+    INFO: Camera Snapshot (CamSnap) is an OSINT analysis and research tool that is used to remotely take camera snapshots in real-time using generated malicious link.

 # How to install camsnap